Got a minute to help? Take our quick website survey>

 What treatment and support will I get in hospital?

-The people who look after you are called your care team.
-It's their job help you get the support and treatment you need to get better.
+The main people who look after us are called our care team.
+It's our care team's job to get us the treatment and support we need to get better.
 This might include things like:

 - Group therapy